eProsima/vulcanexus/docs/rst/tutorials/core/deployment/user_topics_multicast/user_topics_multicast.rst

         source /vulcanexus_entrypoint.sh
         ros2 run demo_nodes_cpp talker

-Optionally, as shown in the following video, it is possible to use Wireshark to sniff the RTPS traffic to corroborate the specified multicast address in indeed used:
+Optionally, as shown in the following video, it is possible to use Wireshark to sniff the RTPS traffic and corroborate that the specified multicast address and port are indeed used:

 .. raw:: html